wodby/docs/deployment/post-deployment-scripts.md

 ## Logs

-You can find output logs of executed post-deployment scripts in directory `/srv/logs/deployments/`  of the web container with the name `deployment-$(date +"%Y-%m-%dT%H-%M-%S").log`
+You can find output logs of executed post-deployment scripts under `Application > Tasks`